 SIGNAL PATCH PANEL

-The exact use of the panel is not known at this time, however, it was capable of distributing signals up to 1 MHz in frequency as dictated by the upper frequency response of the Pylon 3789 distribution amplifier that was connected to it.
+The Signal Patch Panel t was capable of distributing signals up to 1 MHz in frequency as dictated by the upper frequency response of the Pylon 3789 distribution amplifier that was connected to it.
 The connectors are industry standard and designed to handle low power video and RF signals of 75 ohm impedance and up to 1 GHz.
 In spite of having nearly identical appearances, the 50 and 75 ohm version of the plugs and jacks are not compatible and they won't mate.
 The markings on the front panel are: PY3789 #1 OUTPUTS A1, A2 A3, A4, B1, B2, B3, B4, C1, C2, C3, C4.
 This is repeated on the right side for OUTPUT #2 so this means the panel can accommodate the outputs from two 3789 amplifiers.
 In addition, the panel interfaces the BNC style output jacks on the 3789 rear panel to the Trompeter jacks.

 Chris Collin offers some additional details about the panel.
 "At one time, we used a combination of jacks.
 I remember using 1/4" phono jacks for audio, BNC along with Trompeter jacks all on the same rack.
 The patch panel could become a nightmare, especially in a SIgDev position!
 We also had adapter connectors which could convert from one connector type to another.